State of Shock (song): Parodies

-"Weird Al" Yankovic used the song multiple times.
+"Weird Al" Yankovic used the song several times.
 It was featured in the "Hooked on Polkas" medley on his 1985 album Dare to Be Stupid and was also performed by industry veteran Harvey Leeds that year in the mockumentary The Compleat Al. The style was later used for the song "UHF" from the 1989 film of the same name.

+Insane Clown Posse featured a rendition of the song on their 2012 EP of covers Smothered, Covered, And Chunked!, released as a bonus disc alongside their album The Mighty Death Pop!.